rhadp-example-repos/automotive-image-builder/docs/building/updating_ostree.md

 at this point you can start learn about things like rollback and other administration details, or the mechanics of how ostree works.

+There are some details about [unattended updates](unattended updates.md) in a separate doc.

 For more information, see the [rpm-ostree docs](https://coreos.github.io/rpm-ostree/).